ds-test-framework/tendermint-test/README.md

 - [`server.go`](./server.go) instantiates a testing server and runs it.

 ## Development
-- Update the `ServerConfig` in `main.go` and run `go run main.go` to start the testing process.
+- Update the `ServerConfig` in `main.go` for the right address to run the server on and run `go run main.go` to start the testing process.
 The `tendermint` cluster should be run separately and configured to talk to this testing server (the same as for scheduler)

 ## Scenarios being tested
 ### RoundSkip using BlockParts